Monday, July 29, 2019

 Clarke started his career with St Mirren.
 He was transferred to Chelsea in 1987.
 He stayed at Chelsea until 1998, making 421 appearances.
 He was a part of the Chelsea sides which won the 1997 FA Cup Final, 1998 Football League Cup Final and 1998 UEFA Cup Winners' Cup Final.
 In 2005 he was voted into Chelsea's centenary XI, occupying the right-back berth.
 Capped 6 times.

-FB: George Smith (Scotland)
+CB/FB: George W Smith (Scotland)

 Born in Parkhead, Glasgow, George Smith started out with his local side Parkhead F.C., before enjoying a long career with Chelsea from 1921 to 1932.
 He made his Chelsea's debut against Blackburn Rovers in 1921 at the age of 21.
 He played around 370 games for them.
 In 1932, he joined East Fife in Scotland.